October 12, 2024

 But I didn't know that, going into the album.
 I didn't know what to expect at all.
 Sons of Sun are so profoundly neglected on the Japanese Internet, let alone the English one, that I thought maybe it was just a repository of practice pieces, something like "outtakes" from the Kazemachi Roman era.
 Or would it be on the experimental side? — maybe Happy End got the serious, perfected stuff, and this album would just be Takashi messing around, testing out this or that muscle, this or that hint of a direction.

 Whatever.
 It was Happy End-era Takashi.
 Of course I had to try.
 I started by working out the opener, Snow-Light (Yanagida/Matsumoto).
-It was clear by the end of the pre-chorus that it was neither an outtake nor an experiment.
+It was clear to me by the end of the pre-chorus that this was neither an outtake nor an experiment.
 It was as good as the best writing on Kazemachi Roman.

 "Oh, well then," I thought.
 "Didn't see that coming."